uchexm/JavaScript-Capstone-Project/README.md

 ### Prerequisites

-In order to run this project you need:

-npm init
+- Install git in your computer.
+- Install a code editor.
+- And web browser to view the output.

 ### Setup

 Clone this repository to your desired folder:

-cd my-folder
+- cd my-folder
-git clone git@github.com:uchexm/JavaScript-Capstone-Project.git
+- git clone git@github.com:uchexm/JavaScript-Capstone-Project.git

 ### Install

 Install this project with:

-cd my-project
+- cd my-project
-npm install
+- Run npm install to install the dependencies.

 ### Usage

 To run the project, execute the following command:

-npm run build
+- npm run build
-npm start
+- npm start
+- Open the dist/index.html file with a browser.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>